 Manove’s Dissertation Advice for PhD Students

 In my first year at college, I was assigned an adviser from the physics department.
 He was a senior professor, not too many years from retirement.
 “You can ask me anything you want,” he said in our first meeting, “but don’t ask me about sex—I don’t remember it.”
-I finished my own thesis more than 40 years ago, so perhaps I ought to adopt a similar attitude about dissertations.
+I finished my own thesis almost 50 years ago, so perhaps I ought to adopt a similar attitude about dissertations.
 Instead, I will bother you with unsolicited advice.
 My advice is completely unofficial: it does NOT represent department policy in any way.

 When to Get Started